ashtcn/arm11/doc/style.md

   * After precompiler declarations,
   * After each function,
   * After variable declarations,
-  * (Optional) In any other case where further seperation of code would aid readability.
+  * (Optional) In any other case where further separation of code would aid readability.

 #### Indentation